Spotlight Lucky 15: four horses to back on Tuesday

 Last updated

-- The Punt Acca: Lee Sharp's three horse racing tips at Hamilton, Lingfield and Nottingham on Tuesday

-- Tuesday's free racing tips: six horses to consider putting in your multiple bets

-- Lingfield Placepot tips: Robbie Wilders' selections for the £50,000 guaranteed pool
+- Wolverhampton Placepot tips: Robbie Wilders' selections for the £50,000 guaranteed pool

-- The Punt Acca: Lee Sharp's three horse racing tips at Hamilton, Lingfield and Nottingham on Tuesday
+- The Punt Acca: Laurence Morter's three horse racing tips at Kempton on Tuesday

-- Tuesday's free racing tips: six horses to consider putting in your multiple bets

-- Lingfield Placepot tips: Robbie Wilders' selections for the £50,000 guaranteed pool
+- Wolverhampton Placepot tips: Robbie Wilders' selections for the £50,000 guaranteed pool

+- The Punt Acca: Laurence Morter's three horse racing tips at Kempton on Tuesday